RenderKit/ospray/README.md

 ### Texture

-OSPRay currently implements only one texture type (`texture2d`), but is open for extension to other types by applications.
+OSPRay currently implements two texture types (`texture2d` and `volume`) and is open for extension to other types by applications.
 More types may be added in future releases.

 To create a new texture use